BDC Hamburger Icon

 7. Schedule a one-on-one meeting with their direct supervisor.

 This will also give the employee a chance to discuss their career plans.
-It might seem odd to discuss career development at the beginning of the employee’s tenure, but doing so can increase their likelihood to stay with you.
+It might seem odd to discuss career development at the beginning of the employee’s tenure, but doing so can increase the likelihood they stay with you.
 Let your new employee know you’re committed to them by giving them a chance to talk about where they want to be in the next couple of years.
 This will provide you with an opportunity to determine how they can advance in your company and what skills you need to help them learn to meet their goals.

 8. Share your company history, vision and values.

-To ensure your new hire becomes fully engaged at work, it’s crucial they understand your company culture from the beginning.
-Start by sharing a little bit about your business’s history and vision, so the employee understands where you came from and where you’re headed.
+Start by sharing a little bit about your business’s history and vision.
+This way, the employee understands where you came from and where you’re headed.

 Then, talk about your mission statement and values.
 Try to find out what they care about personally so you can relate it to what’s important to your company.
 For example, if one of your core values is generosity and your new hire regularly volunteers with a local nonprofit, discuss ways your business could become more involved with that organization.
 If you can help the employee connect with your purpose initially, they’ll be more likely to stay with you.